Yell A Little Loudah For My New Favorite Chowdah!

-Chef Jennings uses fresh littleneck clams in his recipe and includes instructions on how to steam them (in recipe link at bottom).
+Chef Jennings uses fresh littleneck clams in his recipe and includes instructions on steaming them (in recipe link at bottom).
 I took the less expensive and easier route and went with canned minced clams.
-After making this the first time I felt it needed more clams and used three cans rather than the two shown in the ingredient photo.
+After making this the first time, I felt it needed more clams and used three cans rather than the two shown in the ingredient photo.

 [If you can’t find fresh corn, thawed frozen sweet corn would work in a pinch.
 Add a 15 oz. can of creamed corn for creaminess.]